 A diamond’s cutting style refers to its facet arrangement, rather than its shape.
 Round-shaped diamonds, for example, are cut in the brilliant style − an arrangement of 57 or 58 facets designed to maximize the diamond’s sparkle and minimize the appearance of inclusions.
 The fewer the facets, the more visible any inclusions will be, so a cutting style such as a step cut (a.k.a. emerald cut), for example, requires higher clarity in the diamond.

 DECIDE ON A SETTING

-A single stone and still the most popular style choice in engagement rings.
-If prong set, the head secures the diamond and the prongs allow the diamond to catch the most light.
+A single stone is still the most popular style choice in engagement rings.
+If it is prong set, the head secures the diamond and the prongs allow the diamond to catch the most light.
 A six-prong setting is more secure than four prongs.
 A bezel setting is even more secure and protects the girdle of the stone, but allows the diamond to catch less light than a prong setting.